trilinos/trilinos.github.io/README.md

 Github website platform for Trilinos organization

-# Instructions on editting and maintaining repos
+# Instructions on editing and maintaining repos

 ## Running locally